-After a 4-second trial for ignition, the ignitor switches off, and unless the flame sensor detects a flame, the gas valves will close and the ignition module will either attempt ignition again (up to three times) or will lockout (if the optional lockout ignition module is used).
-Note: at this point, if gas pressure is below the required 5" w.c. minimum, the pool heater will lock out.
+After a 4-second trial for ignition, the igniter switches off.
+Unless a flame is detected by the flame sensor (a minimum value of $0.4\mu A$), the gas valve will close and The ignition module will either attempt ignition again (up to three times) or will lock out if the optional lockout ignition module is used.

-If flame is sensed, the burner will continue to fire as long as there is a call for heat.
-Pennant 1250, 1500, 1750 and 2000 models start at part load.
-When the gas valves controlled by the first ignition module are energized, the second ignition module is energized and enters the same ignition sequence just described.
-If there is a subsequent loss of flame signal, the burner will attempt re-ignition up to three times (only once if optional lockout ignition module is used.)
-Loss of flame signal from the first ignition module will cause shutdown of the heater.

-When the call for heat is satisfied, the gas valves close and the blower(s) continues to run for 30 seconds.
-The pump will continue to run for the length of time selected at startup by the adjustment of the pump time delay (Pd).
+If flame is sensed, the burner will continue to fire as long as there is a call for heat and adequate flame signal.
+If there is a subsequent loss of flame signal, the burner will attempt re-ignition up to three times (only once if optional lockout ignition is used.)
+When the call for heat is satisfied, the gas valves(s) close and the blowers continues to run for 30 seconds.